Om-Amin/MISTProject2/README.md

 ### Visualization 2
 <img width="545" alt="Screenshot 2024-12-03 at 12 09 59 AM" src="https://github.com/user-attachments/assets/41a8849a-b8c3-44fb-b136-3b2b38ded6e9">

+Visualization 2 is a bar chart that displays the number of books loaned per genre.
+It helps identify which genres are most popular among borrowers, such as Fantasy and Science Fiction, which have the highest counts.
+By highlighting borrowing trends, this visualization provides valuable insights into member preferences.
+Managers can use this information to allocate resources, acquire more books in popular genres, or promote underutilized ones to balance the collection and meet member demand effectively.

 ### Visualization 3
 <img width="1505" alt="Screenshot 2024-12-03 at 8 31 40 PM" src="https://github.com/user-attachments/assets/6126fea5-fd6e-4413-8511-71fc66261977">